-Erythema nodosum is swollen fat under the skin causing red bumps and patches.
-It usually goes away by itself but it can be a sign of something serious.
+Erythema nodosum is swollen fat under the skin causing bumps and patches that look red or darker than surrounding skin.
+It usually goes away by itself, but it can be a sign of something serious.

 You may also have flu-like symptoms, such as:

 - rest with your feet raised on a pillow

 - apply a cool wet compress, like a damp cloth

 The colour of the bumps and patches usually changes and fades, like a bruise.